 That market is already glutted with millions of unemployed Americans — and four million American youths turn 18 each year.

-Passage of an immigration bill “has got to be a top priority,” Obama told Democratic legislators Feb.
+But passage of an immigration bill that brings in more workers “has got to be a top priority,” Obama told Democratic legislators Feb.
 14. ”We’re going to have to keep on working on that.”

 Simultaneously, Obama’s main 2014 campaign theme is the lack of economic opportunity for poor Americans, and the widening wealth gap between rich and poor.